shopperlabs/docs/extending/navigation.md

----
-title: Navigation
+# Navigation

-intro: 'The Control Panel navigation is quite customizable.
-You can add your own sections, pages, and subpages, as well as remove and modify existing ones.'
+The Control Panel navigation is quite customizable.
+You can add your own sections, pages, and subpages, as well as remove and modify existing ones.

 ---

 The navigation is controlled by the package [shopper/sidebar](https://github.com/shopperlabs/sidebar).
 You need to create a sidebar to add your menus within the main sidebar of Shopper.
 You may register your sidebar like event in the `register()` method of a service provider.

 ## Adding Navigation